Istituto Marangoni

 The Istituto Marangoni is a private Italian school of fashion and design.
 It is based in Milan, in Lombardy in northern Italy, and has branches in Florence, London and Paris, Shanghai and Shenzhen in China, Mumbai in India, and Miami in the United States.

-It is now part of Europe's largest higher education provider Galileo Global Education, which is headquartered in Paris, along with the Regent's University London, the Paris School of Business, the European University Cyprus, the Universidad de Ciencias Médicas or the PFH Private University of Applied Sciences.
+It is now part of Europe's largest higher education provider Galileo Global Education.

 History

 The school was founded in Milan in 1935 by the tailor Giulio Marangoni, and became a Scuola Professionale Artistica or "professional art school" in 1942.
 At first the school trained mainly pattern makers and seamstresses; in the 1970s and 1980s it turned towards fashion design, product development and marketing.

 A London branch was opened in a former textile factory at 30 Fashion Street, Spitalfields, in 2003, and a Paris branch opened in 2006.
 A branch in Via de' Tornabuoni in central Florence opened in 2016.
 In China, branches were opened in Shanghai in 2013, and in Shenzhen in 2016.
 In India, a Mumbai campus opened in July 2017.
-The first school in the United States opened in the Miami Design District in January 2018.
+In the United States, Istituto Marangoni Miami opened in the Miami Design District, Miami, Florida in January 2018.

 In 2010, there were about 2200 students of 70 nationalities in three campuses.

 In 2011, Career Education Corporation sold the Istituto Marangoni to Providence Equity Partners for a price estimated between 17 and 20 million dollars.